YuvaanshKapila/MemeRater/README.md

 The model predicts a rating score, which is shown on-screen.

-The current model can be swapped or retrained based on your preferred dataset and humor scoring logic.
+The current model can be swapped or retrained based on your preferred dataset and humour scoring logic.

 Project Structure
 text